National Police Agency (Taiwan): Bureau of Investigation

-Regarding drugs, corruptions, espionage, and economic crimes, the Investigative Bureau of Ministry of Justice (MJIB) has developed stronger capability to cover cases in those categories for decades.
+Regarding drugs, corruption, espionage, and economic crimes, the Investigative Bureau of the Ministry of Justice (MJIB) has developed capabilities to cover cases in such categories for decades.
 The investigation of these cases, police corruption included, are usually transferred to or led by the Bureau of Investigation.

 MJIB officers are equipped with a strong laboratory-testing capacity regarding controlled substances.
 This gives a necessary advantage and training for the investigators of MJIB.
 However, the police forces in the ROC still maintain several active drug enforcement squads at the local police departments and the Criminal Investigation Bureau of NPA.

 Historically, counter-intelligence affairs are under the turf of MJIB.
 Different from "special branch" in the police system in United Kingdom, the security divisions at all levels of Taiwan police system are mainly staff units, not fielded police details.
 Under the supervision of National Security Bureau, all non-mililary cases of espionage would soon be moved to the Bureau of Investigation.

 A few years ago, high-ranking police officials tried to develop the strength of investigating white-collar crimes in the ROC police system but gained unnoticed progress.
-The MJIB is still in the lead position of cracking economic crimes or money-laundry.
-However, the Criminal Investigation Bureau of NPA has built fair reputation on copyright protection and the safety of computers and networks.
+The MJIB is still in the lead position of cracking economic crimes or money-laundering.
+However, the Criminal Investigation Bureau of NPA has built fair reputation on copyright protection and the safety of computers networks.
 Also, regarding the copyright issue, the 1st brigade of the 2nd special police corps is especially tasked for the enforcement related to intellectual property.

+Ministry of National Defense

 Military Police

 According to the "Law of the dispatching of Judicial Police Personnel," military police can deal with civilian affairs under the supervision of the public prosecutor(s) from all court prosecutors' offices at all levels under the Ministry of Justice.
 Sometimes public prosecutors will direct military police to handle large-scale searches or arrests when investigating cases of police-related crimes, prostitution, or fugitive recovery.

+counter-terrorism Special forces

 Regarding counter-terrorism, there are three company-size troops of special forces under the operational control of the Ministry of National Defense: